 Yes, this is a permanent solution, but only for those particular veins that you had treated.
 Additional spider veins in other areas may develop over, and you may wish to come in for additional treatments.

 Although there is typically no downtime after your sclerotherapy procedure, we do encourage our patients to avoid strenuous activity for the rest of the day of the procedure.
 We also suggest avoiding running, heavy lifting, and any form of lower body exercise.
 It is best that you take walks and also avoid sitting or standing in one place for more than one to two hours.
 All of these recommendations are just for the day of the procedure.

 Is sclerotherapy covered by insurance?

 Under most circumstances, spider veins are a cosmetic procedure and therefore not covered by health insurance.
 If you have bulging veins, your condition may be caused by having a vascular disease, and it may be covered by insurance.
 Your provider will explain your available options.

-Is there a cost for the consultation?
+Is there a cost for a Spider Vein treatment consultation?

 Our initial cosmetic consultations are complimentary.
 We look forward to discussing your cosmetic options with you!

 "Love Musick.
 The building is beautiful, and very clean.
 The staff is extremely kind, and professional.
 I have been a couple of times to treat leg veins- and the appointment went quick- and my legs are looking years younger at every visit.
 Def.
 Has given me more self confidence.
 If you have bothersome veins on your legs- I would highly recommend you treating them here."